GuepardoApps/GuepardoApps.github.io/_pages/projects-openweather.md

 }
 ```

-The easiest way to integrate the library is to have one OpenWeatherController and to register some BroadcastReceiver in your Activity in onResume.
+The easiest way to integrate the library is to have one OpenWeatherService and to register some BroadcastReceiver in your Activity in onResume.
 After registering your Receiver, you call for the data.

 ```java